 You can view the progress of the Get Alarmed program by accessing this map of smoke alarm installations. (updated January 27, 2014)

 In order to receive these 10-year battery smoke alarms, fire departments need to access the SFMO’s train-the-trainer course on smoke alarm installation.
 Fire departments that do not have the staff resources to install the alarms are encouraged to present the training course to civic/church/community service groups in their area and designate a portion of their alarm supply to that group for installation within the community.
 It is important to note that the goal of this program is not to simply hand out alarms, but to install the devices in homes in need across the state while also educating residents of fire safety measures.

 The program also allows fire departments to receive, while supplies last, a limited amount of bed shaker alarms designed specifically for persons who are deaf or hard of hearing.
 Priority for these specialty alarms is given to those who cannot afford to purchase the devices on their own.

 If your department is interested in participating in the state’s Get Alarmed program, please contact Claire Marsalis with the State Fire Marshal’s Office at 615-532-5847 or firstname.lastname@example.org.
 Members of the public interested in smoke alarm installations should first contact their local fire department, as many of these departments may already have smoke alarms available through this program.

-The Get Alarmed program has been credited with saving the lives of 38 Tennesseans so far; demonstrating that working smoke alarms can and will save lives.
+The Get Alarmed program has been credited with saving the lives of 50 Tennesseans so far, demonstrating that working smoke alarms can and will save lives.
 The State Fire Marshal’s Office wants all Tennesseans to have these vital devices in their homes.
-To learn more about the importance of having smoke alarms in all homes, click here.
+To learn more about smoke alarms, click here.

 We look forward to partnering with all of our local fire departments to reduce fire fatalities in Tennessee!